herve4m/quay-collection/docs/quay_manifest_label_module.rst

 .. note::
    - Labels defined in the Containerfile/Dockerfile cannot be deleted or updated.
 They are read-only.
    - Supports \ :literal:`check\_mode`\ .
-   - The token that you provide in \ :emphasis:`quay\_token`\  must have the "Administer Repositories" permission.
+   - The user account associated with the token that you provide in \ :emphasis:`quay\_token`\  must have write access to the repository.

 ..
 Seealso